 If a batter scores a home run, the pitcher gets points for Earned Run (ER) + Hit Allowed (H).
 For example, if there is only one batter on the field and he scores a home run, the pitcher will get -4 points. (-3 for Earned Run and -1 for Hit Allowed)

 If a pitcher gets a strikeout, he will get a total of 3 points (2 for the strikeout + 1 for the out)

-Data is provided by reliable sources and once the points have been marked as completed i.e. winners have been declared, no further adjustments will be made.
-Points awarded live in-game are subject to change as long as the status is 'In progress' or 'Waiting for review'.
+Data is provided by reliable sources and once the match has been marked as completed i.e., winners have been declared, no further adjustments will be made.
+Points awarded live in-game are subject to change as long as the match status is 'In progress' or 'Waiting for review'.